scwangdyd/zero_shot_hoi/README.md

 1. Please follow the [instructions](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) to install detectron2 first.
 2. Install other dependencies by `pip install -r requirements.txt` or `conda install --file requirements.txt`
-3. Download and prepare the data by `sh prepare_data.sh`.
+3. Download and prepare the data by `cd datasets; sh prepare_data.sh`.
     - The [HICO-DET](http://www-personal.umich.edu/~ywchao/hico/) dataset and [V-COCO](https://github.com/s-gupta/v-coco) dataset.
       - If you already have, please comment out the corresponding lines in [prepare_data.sh](./prepare_data.sh) and **hard-code the dataset path using your custom path** in [lib/data/datasets/builtin.py](./lib/data/datasets/builtin.py).
     - COCO's format annotations for HICO-DET and VCOCO dataset.